-- ★ Circuit board - ★ One infrared light-emitting diode (IR LED) with orange & white wire leads - ★ One infrared receiver with green & yellow wire leads - ★ Two plastic mounting tubes.
+★ Circuit board

+- ★ One infrared light-emitting diode (IR LED) with orange & white wire leads - \star One infrared receiver with green & yellow wire leads - \star Two plastic mounting tubes.
 The tubes are for protection of the sensor leads and to provide mounting support.
 They are not essential for detector operation and may be shortened or removed entirely to best fit your situation.
 Just use caution not to damage the leads.

 How it works: Trains are detected by infrared (IR) light, invisible to the human eye.
 There are two sensing elements placed at the track location - an IR LED light source paired with an IR receiver.
-An on-board LED on the MRD1 lights while a train is detected.
-After the train has cleared the sensor, the relay contact closes.
-The delay control setting determines the time delay from when the train actually clears the sensor until the relay closes.
+A yellow LED on the MRD1 lights while a train is detected.
+The detector relay turns on as soon as a train is detected.
+The delay control setting determines how long the detector waits to turn off the relay after the train departs.